HeardLibrary/digital-scholarship/script/python/authenticate.md

 # Accessing the Twitter API using the access token

 Once you have the access token, it is a relatively simple matter to use the `requests` module to get JSON from the API in a manner very similar to the way you would retrieve data from an API that does not require authorization.
+(See [the last lesson](../internet/#json_from_apis) for more info on that.)
 The only difference is that you need to include an Authorization request header that has the value

 ```
 Bearer {accessToken}